Ki4mTaria/marblemenu/README.md

 ## Marblemenu
 A menu for all kind of websites.
-Marblemenu displayed in some circles the menu.
+Marblemenu sets some round icons in a circularround.
 User selects slide the circle.

 [Demo](http://ki4mtaria.github.io/marblemenu/demo/demo.html)